rmax/scrapy-redis/README.rst

       'scrapy_redis.pipelines.RedisPipeline': 300
   }

+  # The item pipeline serializes and stores the items in this redis key.
+  REDIS_ITEMS_KEY = '%(spider)s:items'

+  # The items serializer is by default ScrapyJSONEncoder.
+You can use any
+  # importable path to a callable object.
+  REDIS_ITEMS_SERIALIZER = 'json.dumps'

   # Specify the host and port to use when connecting to Redis (optional).
   REDIS_HOST = 'localhost'
   REDIS_PORT = 6379